lewisl9029/just-save-webextension/README.md

 # Just Save

-Just Save is a simple WebExtension for skipping the \"Save As\" dialog when saving images, pages and links.
+Just Save is a simple WebExtension for skipping the "Save As" dialog when saving images, pages and links.

 Just Save adds a single item to your context menu that saves the clicked image, link, or page immediately to your default downloads folder, without requiring any additional input from the user.